 To maintain good standing as a certified short-term rental host, you must submit a quarterly report to the Office of Short-Term Rentals.
 The quarters begin on January 1, April 1, July 1, and October 1 of each year.
 At the end of each quarter, you have 30 days to report the number of

 nights you have rented your unit (hosted and unhosted) as a short-term rental.
 This requirement applies no matter which hosting platform/website you use.
 Registered hosts must still report no stays if no short-term rentals occurred within the quarterly reporting period.

 Report Stays Now

 Your certificate will be valid for a period of two years from the date of issuance, provided that you remain in 'good standing' as a host.
-If you wish to continue to offer your unit for short-term rental at the end of this initial two-year period, you will want to submit your renewal application several weeks in advance of your expiration date to avoid a break in your certified status.
+If you wish to continue to offer your unit for short-term rental at the end of this initial two-year period, you will want to submit your renewal application in advance of your expiration date to avoid a break in your certified status.
 Please do NOT submit a renewal application more than 30 days in advance of the expiration.